Students on Ice: History

 The first SOI expeditions were to Antarctica in 2000 and the Arctic in 2001.
-As of 2012, twenty-five polar expeditions had been completed including two expeditions to Antarctica for university students.
+As of 2020, 36 polar expeditions had been completed including two expeditions to Antarctica for university students.
 More than 2,000 high school and university students, teachers, and experts from fifty-three countries have participated on SOI expeditions.
-The Students on Ice slogan "Protect the poles, protect the planet" was adopted in 2008..
+The Students on Ice slogan "Protect the poles, protect the planet" was adopted in 2008.
 In June 2012, a delegation of SOI alumni attended the United Nations Conference on Sustainable Development (Rio +20) in Rio de Janeiro, Brazil where they addressed world leaders and tabled a recommendation paper emphasizing the need for long-term polar sustainability.
 The alumni delegation was also represented at the 2012 United Nations Climate Change Conference in Doha, Qatar.
+In 2017, SOI led the Canada C3 project to celebrate the 150th anniversary of Canada's confederation -- a 150-day sailing journey from Toronto, Ontario to Victoria, British Columbia via the Northwest Passage.

 Operations

 Students on Ice is currently based in Gatineau, Quebec.
 It conducts two ship-based journeys annually: typically one to the Eastern Canadian Arctic and western coast of Greenland (and occasionally Iceland); and the other to southern South America, the Antarctic Peninsula and surrounding Southern Ocean.
 Expeditions typically involve 100 international students, aged 14 and up.
 The students travel with a team of staff and educators including scientists, historians, artists, elders, explorers, polar experts and others.
-SOI also offers a biennial expedition offering university-level course credits for undergraduate and graduate students through a program of Zodiac boat excursions and ship-board presentations and research activities in partnership with several international universities and educational institutions.
+SOI also offers a biennial expedition offering university-level course credits for undergraduate and graduate students through a program of small boat excursions and ship-board presentations and research activities in partnership with several international universities and educational institutions.
 Additionally, SOI has led occasional Arctic floe edge expeditions (to the region where the frozen Arctic Ocean meets the open ocean) during which students travel by snowmobile and qamutiq (komatik) across the sea ice.
 SOI also organized a Gulf of St. Lawrence research trip with whale expert Richard Sears and Mingan Island Cetacean Study biologists to observe and survey the endangered blue whale.